ballerina-platform/module-ballerina-websub/ballerina/README.md

 ## Overview

-This module provides APIs for a WebSub Subscriber Service.

-[**WebSub**](https://www.w3.org/TR/websub/) is a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP webhooks.
-Subscription requests are relayed through hubs, which validate and verify the request.
-Hubs then distribute new and updated content to subscribers when it becomes available.
-WebSub was previously known as PubSubHubbub.

-[**WebSub Subscriber**](https://www.w3.org/TR/websub/#subscriber) is an implementation that discovers the `hub` and `topic URL` of a given `resource URL`, subscribes to updates at the hub, and accepts content distribution requests from the `hub`.
+This module provides APIs for a [WebSub](https://www.w3.org/TR/websub/) Subscriber Service, an implementation of the [WebSub Subscriber](https://www.w3.org/TR/websub/#subscriber) role that discovers a resource's hub and topic, subscribes to updates, and accepts content distribution requests.

+## Key Features

+- WebSub Subscriber Service for subscribing to and receiving content updates
+- Automatic hub and topic URL discovery for a given resource URL

 ### Basic flow with WebSub